Australians in Italy: The Vatican II Council

 The Vatican II Council announced by Pope John XXIII on 11 October 1962 was an Ecumenical Council that sought to modernise the Roman Catholic church.
-It consisted of a four-year congregation of religious figures such as Bishops and scholars participating in various debates, and resulting in various religious documents containing liturgical doctrines and a renewed practice of the Catholic faith being written.
+It consisted of a four-year congregation of religious figures such as bishops and scholars participating in various debates, and resulting in various religious documents containing liturgical doctrines and a renewed practice of the Catholic faith being written.

 Eris O'Brien

-Eris O'Brien (1895–1974) born in Condobolin, New South Wales, Australia was an Archbishop and academic who has written various published letters and books such as "The Dawn of Catholicism in Australia".
+Eris O'Brien (1895–1974) born in Condobolin, New South Wales, Australia was an archbishop and academic who has written various published letters and books such as "The Dawn of Catholicism in Australia".
 O'Brien ventured to Rome firstly in September 1934, to gain knowledge about Cardinal Francis Moran's life as he was selected to write a bibliography on his legacy.
 He returned to Rome in 1962 to attend the Vatican II meeting.
 In this vocation, O'Brien delivered a speech of the third intervention on marital notions inspired by his previous publications.
 This intervention can be found in the "Acta Synodalia".

-Norman Thomas Gilroy
+Cardinal Sir Norman Thomas Gilroy

-Cardinal Norman Thomas Gilroy (1896–1877) born in Glebe, Sydney, was a theologian and Archbishop who attended the Vatican II meeting from 1962 until 1965.
+Cardinal Sir Norman Thomas Gilroy (1896–1977) born in Glebe, Sydney, was a theologian and Archbishop who attended the Vatican II meeting from 1962 until 1965.
 Gilroy was a member of the Council of Presidency.
 His scholarship within this council entitled him to direct debates.
 However, he was later demoted due to the inclusion of more knowledgeable theologists, which consequently led to the repudiation of his contributions.
 It was to his discretion that higher authoritative figures such as the Pope and his Government at the time to make such decisions.
 Gilroy expressed his concern within the first session of the meeting to withstand following the teachings of the writings of the council, more specifically those of "De Ecclesia".